The Marvelous Land Of Oz

 around!" cried Tip to the Gump. "turn as quickly as you can!"

-plan would be for me to alight in some place, and then I can
+the best plan would be for me to alight in some place, and then I can

-turn around
+turn

-and take a fresh start."
+around and take a fresh start."

-Just then,
+Just

-however, there seemed to be no stopping-place that would answer
+then, however, there seemed to be no stopping-place that would answer

 their